Huotes/CommitMaker/README.md

 Why do Java programmers have to wear glasses?
 Because they don't C#.

 Chuck Norris crossed the road.
 No one has ever dared question his motives.

+When Chuck Norris was born, he immediately had sex with the first nurse he saw.
+He was her first.
+She was his third.
+That afternoon.